Skip to main content

 Description:

 This course is concerned with the family, the educational system, the economy and the polity, and with the relations between them.
-The main concern is with social institutions and the socialization process with which they are involved.
-Particular emphasis will be placed on the social class differentials in the conditions of socialization and educational opportunity, and on social class differentials in educational achievement.
+The main focus is with social institutions and the socialization process with which they are involved.
+Particular emphasis is placed on the social class differentials in the conditions of socialization and educational opportunity, and on social class differentials in educational achievement.

 Component(s):